OLC-LOC-Bioinformatics/KubeJobSub/README.md

 - `JOB_NAME`: A name to give your job - this must be unique among currently running jobs within your Azure Batch account.
 - `INPUT`: Files that you want to have as input for your job.
 This is done in a unix `mv` fashion.
 If, for example, you wanted to put all `.fastq.gz` files in your current directory into a folder called `raw_data` for your batch job, you would put `*.fastq.gz raw_data`.
-Upload of entire directories does not work at this time, but wildcards are fully supported.
-You may have any number of `INPUT` lines in your configuration file.
+You can also upload entire directories - the script will check if the path is a directory on your system, and if it is, files will be uploaded while preserving directory structure.
 - `OUTPUT`: Output files from your job you want.
-Again, directories aren't entirely supported at this time, but wildcards are.
-If you wanted to get all `.fasta` files out of a directory called `processed_sequence_data` on the cloud machine, you would put `processed_sequence_data/*.fasta` here.
-This will create a folder called `processed_sequence_data` in your current working directory and download all the FASTA files in the could machine to it.
+To recursively download a directory by adding a / to the end of your output path. eate a folder called `processed_sequence_data`.
 You may specify any number of `OUTPUT` lines in your configuration file.
 - `VM_IMAGE`: The URL for a custom VM image that you've created with any necessary programs and databases to run your commands pre-installed.
 This image must be in the same subscription as your Azure Batch Account